autosome-ru/ADASTRA-pipeline/README.md

 statsmodels>=0.11.1 <br>

 ## Required files
-To run the pipeline successfully one must fill absolute path for each file in the scripts/Configs/config.cfg file.
+To run the pipeline successfully one must fill path for each file in the  CONFIG.cfg file.
 ### Directories
 - alignments_path = "/home/user/Alignments/"
 The directory with .bam files of experiment and control alignments.
 Should contains directories with experiment name with corresponding .bam files in them.